NuGet/Home/proposed/2021/BulkRestoreCoordination.md

 Given a solution with 3 projects.
 Proj A -> Proj B -> Proj C.

-Say a Directory.Build.Props is edited that affect *all* projects.
+Say a Directory.Build.Props that affect *all* projects is edited.
 Say the nominations come in the following order:

 Proj B